Harry Collins: Career

-At the beginning of the two thousands, Collins along with Dr Robert Evans, also of Cardiff University, has published works on what they term the "Third Wave of Science Studies" and, in particular, the idea of interactional expertise.
+At the beginning of the 2000s, Collins along with Dr Robert Evans, also of Cardiff University, has published works on what they term the "Third Wave of Science Studies" and, in particular, the idea of interactional expertise.
 This aims to address questions of legitimacy and extension and public involvement in scientific decision-making.
 They continue to research and publish on this topic.